When you're learning French, French pronunciation can seem pretty intimidating.

-It is very easy to know if you are pronouncing these vowels correctly.
+It's easy to know if you're pronouncing these vowels correctly.
 Practice the vowels with a finger pressed against one side of your nose.
 If you’re doing it right you can feel a vibration!

 It may help you to know that in French, syllables tend to end with a vowel sound, whereas in English, they often end with a consonant sound.